Ways to SEO Infographics Like a Genius

 Step #1 Determine Your Keywords

-The keywords and keyword phrases your potential customers search for are the keywords you want to optimize on your website.
-So first ask yourself, when your potential customers search Google for services like the ones you sell, what keywords do they type into the search box?
+The keywords and phrases your potential customers search for are the keywords you want to optimize on your website.
+So first, ask yourself, when your potential customers search Google for services like the ones you sell, what keywords do they type into the search box?

 This is called keyword research.
-You can use your common sense to come up with a list, or if you want to be more thorough, you can use some of these keyword research tools and tactics.
+You can use your common sense to develop a list, or if you want to be more thorough, you can use some of these keyword research tools and tactics.

 Think about keyword modifiers when you come up with your list.

-For example, if you sell vegan pizza in Seattle you would also want to include the phrase “vegan pizza Seattle” or “order healthy pizza in Seattle”.
+For example, if you sell vegan pizza in Seattle, you would also want to include “vegan pizza Seattle” or “order healthy pizza in Seattle.”

 Good, you’re done with step one.